 Metrics used in the selection process

 Several important metrics should be tracked when it comes to the selection process.
 These are indicators of how well you are performing in your selection process.
+For more information, check our full article on recruiting metrics.

 - Time to fill.
 The time it takes to find and hire a candidate.
 A long time to fill is an indication of an inefficient selection process.